JannahSultan/Merge_Sort/README.md

 # AUTHOR AND ACKNOWLEDGMENTS:

-Author: Jannah Sultan
+**Author:** Jannah Sultan

-Course: CISC-121 - Intro to Computing I
+**Course:** CISC-121 - Intro to Computing I

-Institution: Queen's University
+**Institution:** Queen's University

-Date: 9th December 2025
+**Date:** 9th December 2025

-Acknowledgments: Course Proffessor for project guidelines, Gradio for UI library, Hugging Face for free hosting platform, Claude AI for debugging help
+**Acknowledgments:** Course Proffessor for project guidelines, Gradio for UI library, Hugging Face for free hosting platform, Claude AI for debugging help

+**AI Usage Acknowledgment:**

+In this final project, I used Claude AI (level 4) for code related questions as well as instructional help setting up my github repository and hugging face space.
+I used it to make suggestions so my code can be more efficient, shorter, and make more sense and providing it with the draft code for each problem I encounter and am not able to debug by myself.

+**Link to CLaude AI chat:** https://claude.ai/share/a478c82d-5fdf-442b-9d65-2e1c2d2b0ad8

 # TESTING AND VERIFICATION: